hmc-cs111-spring2023/cs111-project-pitch-carsonfrench/contract.md

 _What will you do to make sure that you can give consistent and actionable feedback to other people in the class?_

+In order to give helpful crituques to my classmates.
+I want to prentend what it would be like to be an expert in their domain.
+As a computer science student, my understanding to the language might be different than someone who is not used to programming, so I want to make sure I don't assume any knowledge of programming outside of the domain.
+I also want to spend time interacting with the language and use it to do some of the tasks it was intended for.

 ## Success

 _At the end of the semester, what would you be proud to show or tell someone about your project?_

+I will consider the project a success if it is something that I would actually use and find helpful.
+It would be even better if it is easy enough for others to understand and use it as well.

 ## Assessment